-As of July 1, 2022, SC Proviso 117.162 allows any student facing disciplinary or honor code violations as a result of a criminal charge the right to retain counsel, at the students' expense, to provide full legal representation in all proceedings including, but not limited to, allowing counsel to appear on behalf of the student, speak on behalf of the student, question witnesses, protect the statutory and constitutional rights of the student, and to otherwise fully participate in all proceedings on behalf of the student.

-Those students who are eligible under the Proviso and who wish to retain counsel must submit a Notice of Counsel Form to the Dean of Students Office at least three (3) calendar days prior to the scheduled disciplinary proceeding.
+South Carolina Law allows any student facing disciplinary or honor code violations as a result of a criminal charge the right to retain counsel, at the students' expense, to provide full legal representation in all proceedings including, but not limited to, allowing counsel to appear on behalf of the student, speak on behalf of the student, question witnesses, protect the statutory and constitutional rights of the student, and to otherwise fully participate in all proceedings on behalf of the student.
+Those students who are eligible under the Law, and who wish to retain counsel must submit a Notice of Counsel Form to the Dean of Students Office at least three (3) calendar days prior to the scheduled disciplinary proceeding.

-University Conduct Boards and Conduct Officers

-University Conduct Boards
+University Conduct Boards and Conduct Officers University Conduct Boards